 An initiative proponent must pay a \$200 fee, or submit up to 400 signatures in lieu of part or all of the filing fee, when filing the text of the proposed measure and the Notice of Intent to Circulate an Initiative Petition.
-(MEC §§ 820, 840)

 An initiative proponent has a maximum of 180 days, from the date of receipt of the City Attorney's title and summary of the proposed initiative measure, to obtain all required signatures and file the initiative petition with the Department of Elections.
-(CAEC § 9265)

 In order to appear on a specific election, the complete initiative petition (which may consist of many separate "sections") must be received by the Department of Elections 120 days before that election.
-(MEC § 300 (c)) Qualified petitions received after 120-days deadline, but within the 180-day limit, will be placed on the ballot at a later election.
+Qualified petitions received after the 120-day deadline, but within the 180-day limit, will be placed on the ballot at a later election.